On stopping Fock-space processes: Introduction

 The extension of the notion of stopping time from classical to non-commutative probability is straightforward, with the earliest definition in the literature due to Hudson \cite{Hud79}.
 The idea was developed in the setting of the Clifford probability gauge space by Barnett and Lyons \cite{BaL86}, and for abstract filtered von~Neumann algebras by Barnett and Thakrar \cite{BaT87,BaT90}, and Barnett and Wilde \cite{BaW90,BaW93}; see also \cite{Sav88}, where Sauvageot initiated a programme to solve a $C^*$-algebraic version of the Dirichlet problem, and recent work by {\L}uczak \cite{Luc05}.

-In the more concrete setting of the Hudson--Parthasarathy quantum stochastic calculus, an extensive theory was developed by Parthasarathy and Sinha \cite{PaS87}.
-In particular, they showed that, given a quantum stopping time $S$, the Boson Fock space $\fock = \fock\bigl( \elltwo \bigr)$ has the factorisation $\fock_{S)} \otimes \fock_{[S}$, where the spaces $\fock_{S)}$ and $\fock_{[S}$ are pre-$S$ and post-$S$ spaces; this provides a form of strong Markov property that generalises Hudson's result \cite{Hud79}.
-Further contributions in this setting have been made by Meyer \cite{Mey87}, Applebaum \cite{App88}, Accardi and Sinha \cite{AcS89}, Attal and Sinha \cite{AtS98}, Sinha \cite{Sin03}, Attal and Coquio \cite{AtC04}, Coquio \cite{Coq06} and Hudson \cite{Hud07,Hud10}; quantum stopping times are applied to the CCR flow in \cite{BeS13}.
+In the more concrete setting of Hudson--Parthasarathy quantum stochastic calculus~\cite{HuP84}, an extensive theory was developed by Parthasarathy and Sinha \cite{PaS87}.
+In particular, they showed that, given a quantum stopping time~$S$, the Boson Fock space $\fock = \fock_+\bigl( \elltwo \bigr)$ has the factorisation $\fock_{S)} \otimes \fock_{[S}$, where the spaces $\fock_{S)}$ and $\fock_{[S}$ are pre-$S$ and post-$S$ spaces; this provides a form of the strong Markov property that generalises Hudson's result \cite{Hud79}.
+Further contributions in this setting have been made by Meyer \cite{Mey87}, Accardi and Sinha \cite{AcS89}, Attal and Sinha \cite{AtS98}, Sinha~\cite{Sin03}, Attal and Coquio \cite{AtC04}, Coquio \cite{Coq06} and Hudson \cite{Hud07,Hud10}.
+Quantum stopping times are applied to the CCR flow and its cocycles in \cite{BeS14} and \cite{BeS16}, building on work of Applebaum \cite{App88}.
+Parthasarathy and his collaborators developed the theory around another quantum-probabilistic version of the Dirichlet problem: see~\cite{AtP95}, \cite{BhP95}, \cite{AtP96} and~\cite{Par03}.

+Here, we investigate stopping in parallel for both identity-adapted and vacuum-adapted versions of quantum stochastic calculus; the latter variant was introduced in~\cite{Blt01} and further developed in~\cite{Blt04}.
+By developing the two forms of the theory in parallel, we provide insights which illuminate Coquio's constructions in~\cite{Coq06} and allow us to extend her results.
+Certain integrals, which seem somewhat mysterious from the identity-adapted viewpoint, can be seen to be products due to switching forms of adaptedness.
+Furthermore, the vacuum-adapted theory is seen to have superior properties, which correspond more naturally to the classical situation.
+For simplicity and clarity of exposition, we restrict our attention to processes composed of bounded operators.